Be Your Own Model

 The countdown

-When the camera detects that the user meets all the conditions, it counts down three seconds and takes a picture automatically, so the user can take a picture of Themselves.
+The moment the camera detects that the user has met all the requirements, it counts down three seconds and takes a picture automatically.

 Design